Finnish War: February–May 1808

 Sveaborg (Finnish: Suomenlinna) under Admiral Carl Olof Cronstedt had been well prepared for the war with a garrison of 6,000 men, over 700 cannons, and enough stores to last until the summer of 1808.
 Defenses were strong enough to prevent the Russians from trying to storm the fortress by surprise.
-Instead the Russians laid siege against Sveaborg.
+Instead the Russians laid siege to Sveaborg.
 The fortress surrendered on 6 May 1808 after prolonged negotiations with the Russians as the commanding officer Carl Olof Cronstedt and his council believed that resistance was futile.
 The Russians gained the main body of the Swedish archipelago fleet intact as well as large stores of supplies and munitions.

 The Russians had advanced considerably but they had also gained the long and vulnerable coastline with it.
 After the sea would be clear of ice there would be nothing to prevent Swedish forces from landing troops on the shore.
-With the Royal Navy supporting the Swedish battle fleet there was little the Russian battle fleet could accomplish.
+With the Royal Navy supporting the Swedish Navy there was little the Russian Baltic Fleet could accomplish.
 Capture of the main body of the Swedish archipelago fleet had resulted in a real advantage to the Russians since it allowed them to gain superiority in the narrow waters of the Finnish archipelago where large ships of the line could not operate.
 Even the powerful explosion at Sveaborg which destroyed several of the captured ships did little to change Russian superiority in the Finnish archipelago.
-The Russians utilized the guns from the burned ships, and from those which burned during the winter, and constructed several fortifications on the coast, both in Hangö as well as along narrow passages leading to Åbo.
+The Russians utilized the guns from the burned ships, and from those which burned during the winter, and constructed several fortifications on the coast, both in Hanko as well as along narrow passages leading to Turku.

 Under Colonel Carl Johan Adlercreutz the Swedish army counter-attacked at Siikajoki and began to halt the Russian offensive.
 Soon after at the Battle of Revolax (Finnish: Revonlahti), the Swedish army under Colonel Johan Adam Cronstedt started an advance towards the south.
 These successes yielded a promotion to Field Marshal for Wilhelm Mauritz Klingspor.
 The Swedish advance was very slow however, as operations were often halted due to the thaw.
 An exception was the brigade under Colonel Johan August Sandels, which swiftly advanced towards Kuopio.
 Nikolay Tuchkov, a Russian general who was dispatched to the north of Finland, left garrisons in every fort along his way.
 This reduced his unit to 4,000 troops, which proved insufficient to pacify the hostile country.
 The Finns rose up in guerrilla fighting as far east as Frederikshamn (Finnish: Hamina) within the Old Finland province of Russia.

 In May, the Russians suffered further setbacks when they were driven from Gotland and Åland, where a Swedish flotilla, supported by the local population, compelled the small Russian force left on the main island of Fasta Åland to surrender, and then invaded the island of Kumlinge where the bulk of the Russian garrison on the Åland Islands was based.
 After a two-hour-long battle, the local militia, together with the Swedish landing force, overwhelmed their enemies and Colonel Vuich and his garrison were compelled to surrender.